-Paediatric populationThe European Medicines Agency has waived the obligation to submit the results of studies with Prolia in all subsets of the paediatric population in the treatment of menopausal and other perimenopausal disorders, and in the treatment of bone loss associated with sex hormone ablative therapy.
+Paediatric populationThe European Medicines Agency has waived the obligation to submit the results of studies with Prolia in all subsets of the paediatric population in the treatment of bone loss associated with sex hormone ablative therapy, and in subsets of the paediatric population below the age of 2 in the treatment of osteoporosis.
 See section 4.2 for information on paediatric use.

 AbsorptionFollowing subcutaneous administration of a 1.0 mg/kg dose, which approximates the approved 60 mg dose, exposure based on AUC was 78% as compared to intravenous administration at the same dose level.
 For a 60 mg subcutaneous dose, maximum serum denosumab concentrations (Cmax) of 6 μg/ml (range 1-17 μg/ml) occurred in 10 days (range 2-28 days).